JesperDramsch/phd-thesis/complex-valued-neural-networks/index.rst

 ---------------------------

-This chapter and Jesper Sören Dramsch, Lüthje, and Christensen (2019) investigate the application of complex trace analysis to cnns.
-It uses lossy compression to measure the reconstruction error and therefore, the informational content in complex-valued nns.
+This chapter and Jesper Sören Dramsch, Lüthje, and Christensen (2019) investigate the application of complex trace analysis to convolutional neural networks.
+It uses lossy compression to measure the reconstruction error and therefore, the informational content in complex-valued neural networks.
 We were able to show that networks containing phase information in the complex complement of data reduce the error as compared to real-valued networks.
-Moreover, the code to reproduce the findings in this paper (Jesper Sören Dramsch 2019b), as well as, a standalone Python library for complex-valued cnns in tensorflow has been made available as foss (Jesper Sören Dramsch and Contributors 2019).
+Moreover, the code to reproduce the findings in this paper (Jesper Sören Dramsch 2019b), as well as, a standalone Python library for complex-valued convolutional neural networks in tensorflow has been made available as foss (Jesper Sören Dramsch and Contributors 2019).